Alieu Darbo

-Alieu Darbo (born 3 August 1992) is a professional footballer who plays as a attacking midfielder or winger.
+Alieu Darbo (born 3 August 1992) is a professional footballer who plays as an attacking midfielder or winger.
 Born in Sweden to Gambian parents, he has represented Gambia at the international youth level.
 He appeared as an unused substitute for Gambia national football team once in 2012.

 Club career

 Darbo started his career in Sweden, then moved to France with Le Mans FC.
 He was the member of their under-19 team in 2010.

 England, Croatia and Finland

 Darbo went on trial with Sunderland and Newcastle United in 2012, and signed a three-year contract with Wigan Athletic in June 2012.
 This was later refuted by the club.
 Vital Football even reported the signing was made up by the footballer himself.

 In August 2013 Darbo signed for Croatian side GNK Dinamo Zagreb.
 Despite being injured, he was included in the club's 23 man squad for the Europa League and given a two-year contract extension in September.
 He was released in December 2013, having been at Dinamo for just four months, without making any debut for the club.

 In January 2014 he played once for Inter Turku in the second leg derby against TPS in 2014 Finnish League Cup group stage.